ajusdwimantara/final_project_dropout_student/README.md

 ### Action Items

-Here are several recommended action items that Jaya Jaya Maju can take to reduce attrition and improve employee retention:
+Based on the insights from the dashboard, here are several recommended actions Jaya Jaya Institut can take to reduce student dropout:

 - Provide tutoring, mentoring, or academic counseling for students showing a decline in grades or completion rates.
 Monitoring grade changes can help identify students who need support early on.